- The Alta Lake Road Sewer Upgrade Project is now complete.

 Timeline and scope

-- Local Area Service Bylaw to Council
+- Local Area Service Bylaw Adopted by Council April 21, 2021

-The residents who have been petitioned were invited to an open house August 6, 2019.
+The residents who have been petitioned were invited to an open house on August 6, 2019.
 This was an opportunity for residents to ask about the petition process.

 Find out more about the Liquid Waste Management Plan.